huygnguyen04/huygnguyen04/README.md

 ## Hi there 👋,

-### I'm Huy Nguyen, a second-year student at the University of Virginia, majoring in Computer Science and minoring in Applied Mathematics.
+### I'm Huy Nguyen, a second-year student at the University of Virginia, my long goal is to pursue a Ph.D. in Computer Science 👨‍💻.
 -------

-## 🧐 About Me:
+## 😮 About Me:
-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 📫 How to reach me: ...
-- ⚡ Fun fact: ...
+- 🌏 I am originally from Ho Chi Minh City, Vietnam and moved to the U.S. to pursue my studies as an international student.
+- 🎒 I'm majoring in Computer Science with a minor in Applied Mathematics.
+- 🔭 Currently, I am involved in on GPU and Computer Architecture research at the Insight Computer Architecture Lab.
+- 💻 I am also collaborating on projects with professors such as GPUMD and MATLAB GUI at the UVA School of Engineering.
+- 🌱 I enjoy taking online courses about GPU, AI, Website Development, and Programming Languages on LinkedIn Learning and Coursera.
+- 👨‍🏫 I love teaching and tutoring, especially being a TA for Applied Math courses at UVA.
+- ⚡ In my free time, I love reading manga and playing mobile games 📱.
+- 😴 Fun fact: I can sleep up to 16 hours on weekends and stayed up to 7 AM with classes starting at 9 AM.

 <!--